Edventures with Kids

 Parents and teachers love these books for a number of reasons:

-• They are a great way to introduce kids to nonfiction topics
+• They are a great way to introduce kids to non-fiction topics

 • The books do a wonderful job of introducing a variety of science topics to children in a very appealing way.

-PBS & The Cat
+PBS & The Cat in the Hat

 Check your local listings for when the show airs in your area.
-And be sure to visit the PBS website for some fun onlines games, videos and activities that kids will love (and learn with too!)
+And be sure to visit the PBS website for some fun Cat in the Hat onlines games, videos and activities that kids will love (and learn with too!)

-More Great Seuss Resources
+More Dr. Seuss Resources

 Looking for fun ways to connect Dr. Seuss books and activities?
 Here are a few outstanding resources that can be used at home or in the classroom: